 4) Write About Your Own Experience

 If you live openly with Bipolar Disorder, consider writing a blog post about your experience and share your story with others.
 This is something you should do only if you feel comfortable.
 Adding your voice to the growing chorus is a powerful way to show the world that indeed, there is no shame in having a mental health ‘disorder.’
 Here is an example from @CalculatingMind on Twitter that we recommend giving a read: https://www.lovenotstigma.com/in-the-shoes-of-a-maniac/.

 5) Watch Your Language

 The language we use is powerful.
-There is growing awareness in our culture that casually referring to someone as ‘crazy,’ ‘nuts’ or ‘insane’ is no longer acceptable.
-These words have historical connotations that throwback to a time when mental illness was not understood and those who experienced mental health issues were shunned.
-Just as with other derogatory terms in our culture, these too need to fade away.
+Our culture has a growing awareness that casually referring to someone as ‘crazy,’ ‘nuts’ or ‘insane’ is no longer acceptable.
+These words have historical connotations that throw back to a time when mental illness was not understood and those who experienced mental health issues were shunned.
+Like other derogatory terms in our culture, these too need to fade away.